-It is recommended you redirect the users accessing your app on the Android or iOS devices to your native app or the PWA version.
-This article outlines the process of enabling your website to redirect the users to your Web App by the use of a script or a QR code and then - if possible - to the native app
+App users when accessing your website on the Android or iOS devices can get automatically redirected to your native app (through Apple App Store and Google Play Store) or the PWA version.
+This article outlines the process of enabling your website to redirect the users to your Web App by the use of a script or a QR code and then - if possible - to the native app.

-You will want your users when using their mobile devices to be able to access either the PWA or the Native App version of you app so they can view the content of your site in a specially designed and optimal manner.
+This will be useful since the app users - when using their mobile devices - they will be able to access either the PWA or the Native App version of your app so they can view the content of your site in a specially designed and optimal manner.

 - (applicable to Website Redirect) Access to edit your website's code.

 - (applicable to QR Code) QR Scanner app installed on your mobile device.

 Enabling Your Website Redirect